aydinnyunus/PackageSpy/README.md

 # PackageSpy

-PackageSpy is a versatile command-line tool designed to simplify the process of searching for packages on two popular package managers: npm and PyPI.
-Whether you want to find packages by a specific keyword or a user's username, PackageSpy has got you covered.
-This tool is especially useful for developers and package maintainers who want to quickly discover relevant packages for their projects.
+PackageSpy is a versatile command-line tool designed to simplify the process of searching for secrets within packages on popular package managers using Gitleaks.
+It provides a convenient interface for security researchers, developers and system administrators to identify and manage sensitive information leaks across different environments.

 ## Installation